divnix/digga/doc/api-reference-nixos.md

 ## nixos.hosts.\<name\>.modules
-modules to include
+Modules to include for this specific host only.

 *_Type_*:
-list of valid modules or anything convertible to it or path convertible to it
+list of Valid modules or anything convertible to it or path convertible to it

 *_Default_*